 The President has had the authority under ISA to waive sanctions if he certifies that doing so is important to the U.S. national interest (Section 9(c)).
-There was also waiver authority (Section 4c) if the parent country of the violating firm joined a sanctions regime against Iran, but this waiver provision was changed by P.L.
+CISADA changed the 9(c) waiver standard to "necessary" to the national interest.
+Under the original version of ISA, there was also waiver authority (Section 4c) if the parent country of the violating firm joined a sanctions regime against Iran, but this waiver provision was changed by P.L.
 109-293 to allow for a waiver determination based on U.S. vital national security interests.
-P.L.
-111-195 changes the 9(c) waiver standard to "necessary" to the national interest.

-The Section 4(c) waiver was altered by P.L.
-111-195 to provide for a six month (extendable) waiver if doing so is vital to the national interest and if the parent country of the violating entity is "closely cooperating" with U.S. efforts against Iran's WWMD and advanced conventional weapons program.
+The Section 4(c) waiver was altered by CISADA to provide for a six month (extendable) waiver if doing so is vital to the national interest and if the parent country of the violating entity is "closely cooperating" with U.S. efforts against Iran's WWMD and advanced conventional weapons program.
 The criteria of "closely cooperating" are defined in the conference report, with primary focus on implementing all U.N. sanctions against Iran.
 However, it is not clear why a Section 4 waiver would be used as opposed to a Section 9 waiver, although it could be argued that using a Section 4 waiver would support U.S. diplomacy with the parent country of the offending entity.